Call Us

 Impact of parental mental illness on children

-For many children, the mental health issues of a parent will not have an impact on them.
+For many children, a parent's mental health issues won't have an impact on them.
 However, some children may be affected – especially if their parent isn’t getting enough support or isn’t on a pathway to long-term wellbeing.
-Having a parent who is struggling with their mental health may result in the child:
+Having a parent who's struggling with their mental health may result in the child:

 • Worrying for their parent